 A multi-stage charging system optimizes the charging current based on three stages: the bulk, absorption, and float stages.

 #7 – Stages of a Multi-Stage Charger

-Multi-stage chargers usually have three states: bulk, absorb, and float
+Multi-stage chargers usually have three states: bulk, absorb, and float.

+The charging voltage in the absorb stage will remain constant, but as the battery’s state of charge increases, the current will slowly decrease.
 The battery now needs less current to maintain its voltage level as it continues to charge and absorb as much current as it can.

 #8 – Turning off a Multi-Stage Charger Early

 A multi-stage charger can be turned off at any time while the battery is being charged.
 Although the battery will be more charged than before, it still won’t be fully charged.